 You don’t need champagne for a toast.
 Most people are just as happy toasting with whatever they are already drinking.
 If you want a sparkly option, have prosecco or cava available at the bar.
 These Italian and Spanish sparkling wines can taste just as good as champagne and cost much less.

 Choose a small wedding cake.
 Cut it for photos, but serve a less expensive sheet cake or cupcakes to guests.
 The benefit of cupcakes is that you serve a variety of flavors.
 You can also skip the cake and serve your favorite desserts such as pie, brownies, lemon bars, etc.

-Carry a simple bouquet and give bridesmaids few stems of a specific flower.
+Keep bouquets simple.
+Carry a simple bouquet and give bridesmaids a few stems of a specific flower to hold.
 Boutonnieres can be the bud of the same flower.
 Limit other fresh flower decorations.
 No one will care if you don’t have flowers lining the aisles or in vases around your venue.

 Get flowers at a grocery or big-box store.
 Choosing seasonal or local flowers will lower your cost even more.
 Ask friends or family to help you make simple arrangements for the reception.
 Buy vases at craft stores using coupons or buy them used.
 Here are some other ideas to save money on wedding flowers.

-Get creative.
+Get creative with decorations.
 Pinterest has unlimited ideas for decorating with items like mason jars, wine bottles and other inexpensive objects.
 Choose decorations that can be easily arranged at the venue the day before or the day of your event.
 There are lots of ideas for inexpensive centerpieces.